 Jillian currently stars in Pretty Broken (formerly Free For All), in which she also produced.
 The film was shot in Clare's hometown of Portland, OR and made its world premiere at The Newport Beach Film Festival.
 The film was released in March 2019.

 Most recently, Jillian stepped behind the camera for her directorial debut on the feature film To The Beat!.
 The film follows 14 year old twin sisters who enter a contest to be dancers in their favorite pop stars music video, which leads to a battle with their rival, across the street who wants to win the contest as well.
 The film was released on DVD and VOD March 13th, 2018 and is now available on Amazon Prime as well.
 Jillian once again stepped behind the camera for the sequel To The Beat!
 Back 2 School, making her one of the only women to direct both films in a series.
-The film is set for a March 2020 release.
+The film was released in March 2020.